vernonclarke/Day_R_analysis/README.md

   Only the R console was used for analysis.

   If you prefer to work with `RStudio`, it can be downloaded [here](https://posit.co/products/open-source/rstudio/).
-The provided code should work although this has not been tested.
+The provided code should work although this has not been explicitly tested.

-## Performing analysis
+## Performing Analysis

   In order for the R code to work, it is necessary to load various packages within the R environment.